-- (1) be as concise as possible yet include important details and address the requirements set forth herein; - (2) use language that is clear to persons who are not an expert in the field of victim services; and - (3) clearly and fully explain how the applicant intends to fulfill RFP requirements.
+(1) be as concise as possible yet include important details and address the requirements set forth herein;

+- (2) use language that is clear to persons who are not an expert in the field of victim services; and - (3) clearly and fully explain how the applicant intends to fulfill RFP requirements.

-SECTION VII: CONTENT of PROPOSAL APPLICATION PACKET and LAYOUT copies of the packet.
+SECTION VII: CONTENT of PROPOSAL APPLICATION PACKET and LAYOUT complete copies of the packet along with a copy of the completed application packet on diskette.
 The copies may be bound.
 The application packet can be downloaded from the